Steveplays28/noisium/README.md

 - Q: Does only the server need this mod or does the client need it too?
   A: Only the server needs this mod (but it works on the client too if you're going to host LAN or play singleplayer).

+## Attribution

+Thanks to [Builderb0y](https://modrinth.com/user/Builderb0y) for giving great starting points and helping with some issues.

 ## License

 This project is licensed under LGPLv2.1, see [LICENSE](https://github.com/Steveplays28/noisium/blob/main/LICENSE).